christianalfoni/rask-ui/docs/api/useAction.md

 # useAction()

-A reactive hook for managing async operations that should be queued rather than cancelled.
-Use `useAction` for mutations, form submissions, and operations where you want to preserve and track each invocation.
+A reactive hook for managing async operations with state tracking.
+Use `useAction` for mutations, form submissions, and operations where you want to track the execution state, parameters, results, and errors.

 ```tsx
 const [state, run] = useAction(async (params) => {